 The District has covenanted for the benefit of bondholders and Beneficial Owners of the Bonds to disseminate certain financial information and operating data relating to the District, and to provide notices of the occurrence of certain enumerated events.
 See "APPENDIX C - FORM OF CONTINUING DISCLOSURE CERTIFICATE."
 These covenants have been made in order to assist the Underwriter in complying with Rule 15c2-12 promulgated by the Securities and Exchange Commission.
-The District has had continuing disclosure obligations with respect to revenue bonds issued by it in 1998 and 2009 and with respect to the 2006 Bonds and the 2007 Bonds.
+The District has continuing disclosure obligations with respect to revenue bonds issued by it in 1998 and with respect to the 2006 Bonds, the 2008 Bonds and the 2009 Bonds.
+The District has represented that, as of the date of this Official Statement, it is material compliance with the reporting obligations applicable to the District for the past five years.